 However with every poor result and unconvincing performance I am moving from holding a ‘belief’ that things will click to more of a ‘hope’ that it will.

-• The best ‘hope’ we have is to stick with Cook and hope that things come good over the next month or so and we see some consistency in our performances.
+My verdict: • The best ‘hope’ we have is to stick with Cook and hope that things come good over the next month or so and we see some consistency in our performances.
 We need to be able to trust this group of players and their manager that we will not be such a soft touch.
 Upcoming tough away games may help to demonstrate this.
 They could obviously further highlight our ongoing frailties.

 The bottom line is us fans deserve to see some success at this club.
 Cook in?
 Cook out?
 There is risk attached to both of these.
 Time will tell I guess.
 But as of today I think we need to give Cook more time as the alternative is also so uncertain.
 How much time we give him I’m not sure.
 I think we’ll know a lot more about the substance of this team over the next month.

 I really hope Cook repays my early belief and ongoing hope in him.
 Please, please make it happen.

 Someone more tech-savvy than me can hopefully post a link here but just watched the club’s latest Coffee Club YouTube video.
 Made in conjunction with Suffolk Mind.
 KVY, Edmondson and Chaplin talking about issues around mental health.

 A good bunch of lads.
 Great to hear their views on the subject and to know the club have effective measures in place to provide support on this side.
 Well worth a watch.